aristanetworks/anta/README.md

 # Arista Network Test Automation (ANTA) Framework

-__WARNING:__ Documentation is work in progress for version 0.6.0 available in Pypi.

 This repository is a Python package to automate tests on Arista devices.

 - The package name is ANTA, which stands for **Arista Network Test Automation**.